redbooth/growl-java-bindings/README.md

 Contributing & Contact Information
 ----------------------------------

-Pull request are welcome!
+Pull requests are welcome!
 If you fixed a bug or want to suggest a new feature, feel free to send a pull request.

 For any other information, you can get in touch at support@aerofs.com